spmallette/java-dse-driver/manual/graph/README.md

 }
 ```

-The driver also exposes more general purpose methods to handle results in the form of _Maps_ and _Lists_:
+The driver also exposes general purpose methods to handle results in the form of _Maps_ and _Lists_:

 ```java
 GraphNode n = dseSession.executeGraph("g.V().valueMap()").one();